Where to Place Floor Lamps in a Living Room (Height, Size & Tips)

 A floor lamp should normally be between 58 and 64 inches high.
 This height allows the light source to be effectively positioned for both ambient and task lighting, ensuring it provides adequate illumination without obstructing sight lines or overwhelming the space.

-3. Can I use a floor lamp in a small room?
+3. How do you use a floor lamp?
+Can it be used in a small room?

 Absolutely!
 Floor lamps can be a stylish and functional addition to small rooms when chosen carefully.
-Opt for slim, compact designs that don’t take up too much space and consider placing them in corners or next to furniture to maximize both light and space.
+Opt for slim, compact designs that don’t take up too much space, and consider placing them in corners or next to furniture to maximize both light and floor area.
+Their vertical form draws the eye upward, helping the room feel taller and more open.

 4. What type of floor lamp is best for reading?